The Creative Tug-of-War: Balancing Innovation and Execution in Product Teams

 • Synthesizers bring order and ensure follow-through but can stifle creativity if unchecked.

-• The best teams balance both styles to drive impactful work.
+• The best teams balance both styles—conflict between the two isn’t dysfunction—it’s design.

 🎧 Listen to the Humans First episode to hear the whole conversation.